royal-dsouza/XPert_virtual_assistant/README.md

 ## Overview

-The **XPert AI Agent** is an innovative solution designed to enhance customer support efficiency by leveraging the power of Generative AI.
+The **XPert AI Agent** is an innovative solution designed during the part of the Google Cloud AI bootcamp.
+This is to enhance customer support efficiency by leveraging the power of Generative AI.
 This project addresses the common problem of customer support agents needing to access multiple systems to answer customer queries, leading to delays and increased workload.
 By integrating an AI-powered chat platform, XPert AI Agent streamlines information retrieval, reduces resolution times, and ultimately boosts customer satisfaction.

 <img width="1128" alt="image" src="https://github.com/user-attachments/assets/76d96b01-6839-496b-8505-366a67eaf62e" />